-Selecting the Registry $\square \rightarrow$ Fax log menu will activate the personal fax details records for the user, figure 4.2 on the following page, reporting all sent and received faxes, with the status of each transmission or reception.
-If the administrator has enabled the local fax storage, is also possible to view the fax inline by selecting the document icon or download it by selecting the check box on the appropriate row and pressing Download Fax.
+Selecting the Registry $\square \to \text{Fax}$ log menu will activate the personal fax details records for the user, figure 4.2 on the next page, reporting all sent and received faxes, with the status of each transmission or reception.
+If the administrator has enabled the local fax storage, is also possible to view the fax inline by selecting the document icon or download it by selecting the check box on the appropriate row and pressing $Download\ Fax$.